Andes' Role in RISC-V Community

 RISC-V ISA is an innovation for industry because it is open, compact, modular and extensible; also 64-bit is natively defined.
 However, RISC-V is merely an instruction set architecture.
 It needs microarchitecture implementation and other associated products (such as compiler, development tools, and platform) to provide complete CPU IP solution.
 Andes sees the potential of RISC-V. Andes is joining forces with partners of RISC-V community to grow the ecosystem by bringing Andes' CPU IP experiences together with RISC-V's technology:

-- Andes becomes one of the founding members of RISC-V Foundation (2016)
+- Andes becomes one of the Founding members of RISC-V Foundation (2016) and Premier member of RISC-V International(2020).

 - Andes is a RISC-V major tool-chain contributor (and maintainer).